Controlling the Flow: Stability and Convergence for Stochastic Gradient Descent with Decaying Regularization: Conclusion and future work

 \section{Conclusion and future work}

 We analyzed convergence properties of SGD with decreasing Tikhonov regularization.
 For convex optimization problems that may have infinitely many solutions, we showed that the regularization can always be chosen to guarantee convergence (almost surely and in $L^2$) to the minimum-norm solution.
 In fact, we provided guidance on explicit choices for polynomial step-size and regularization schedules that ensure best (in the sense of our upper bounds) convergence rates.
 On the way we revealed interesting mathematical insight into the effect of regularization.
 In contrast to plain vanilla SGD, boundedness of the approximation sequence is always ensured.
 A number of concrete applications was provided to show that our theoretical best schedules indeed are consistent with experimental observations, specifically in the experiments of \Cref{ssec:toy}.
-Since our analysis is limited to the smooth convex setting without constraints, for future work it could be interesting to \begin{itemize} \item extend results beyond the convexity assumption on $f$, e.g. using gradient domination properties \cite{fatkhullin2022}, \item experiment with our suggested decreasing regularization in deep learning problems, \item use decreasing regularization schedules to better understand the relation of implicit and explicit regularization present in SGD, \item study other regularization variants in situations in which minimum-norm solutions are not desirable (e.g. linear inverse problems with noisy data). \end{itemize}
+Since our analysis is limited to the smooth convex setting without constraints, for future work it could be interesting to \begin{itemize} \item extend results beyond the convexity assumption on $f$, e.g. using gradient domination properties \cite{fatkhullin2022} or the tangential cone condition which is commonly employed in iterative regularization methods for non-linear inverse problems \cite{KaltenbacherNeubauerScherzer2008}, \item experiment with our suggested decreasing regularization in deep learning problems, \item use decreasing regularization schedules to better understand the relation of implicit and explicit regularization present in SGD, and \item study other regularization variants in situations in which minimum-norm solutions are not desirable (e.g. linear inverse problems with noisy data). \end{itemize}

-\paragraph{Acknowledgment} The authors would like to thank Adrian Riekert for helpful discussions at the beginning of this project.